 Background information

-By default, ApsaraDB RDS for MySQL stores general query logs to tables due to the following reasons:
+ApsaraDB RDS for MySQL stores general query logs in the TABLE format by default for the following reasons:

-The output format of general query logs and slow query logs is determined by the value of the log_output parameter.
-ApsaraDB RDS for MySQL rotates slow query logs, which requires the slow query logs to be stored in tables.
-As a result, general query logs must also be stored in tables.
+The `log_output` parameter affects both general query logs and slow query logs.
+ApsaraDB RDS for MySQL uses a rotation mechanism to collect slow query logs, which requires storing them in the TABLE format.
+Therefore, general query logs must also be stored in the TABLE format.

 Problem description